lcgasque/ASSURE-REU/README.md

 ## Quick Start Guide

-You can access these lessons 24/7, even after the bootcamp on Github repository at: github.com/abbyazari/ASSURE-REU.
+You can access these lessons 24/7 including after the bootcamp on Github repository at: github.com/abbyazari/ASSURE-REU.

 During the bootcamp (REU students only) you can access these through the [2i2c JupyterHub for Jupyter meets the Earth](https://hub.jupytearth.org/).
 You will need your Github account information to access these on the hub.